 Knowledge To Be Built Skills To Be Developed Pupils in year 7 should develop: A firm understanding of the word chronology.
 A firm understanding of what archaeology is.
 A firm understanding of how history is studied and researched.
 A firm understanding of the difference between primary and secondary sources.
 A knowledge of how history is displayed i.e. museums.
 The chronology of kings and queens of England during the Middle Ages.
 An understanding of the succession crisis in 1066, and the identities and motives of the various claimants to the throne of England.
+An understanding of why the succession crisis was not clear cut.
 An understanding of the word 'heir' in its historical context.
 An understanding of the word 'conqueror' and the implications that come with it.
+An understanding of why and how castles were built.
 An understanding of the various types of castle: motte and bailey, stone keep, concentric.
 An understanding of the feudal system and how it helped the monarchy keep control.
+An understanding of what the Domesday Book was, why it was created and how it helped the monarchy keep control.
 An understanding of the role of monks and nuns in the Middle Ages.
 Year 7: Understanding of chronology as a concept.
 The ability to place topics in chronological order.
 Understanding of significance as a concept.
 The ability to communicate about the past using paragraphs.
 The ability to make a judgement on the significance of a topic or event.
 The ability to use evidence (primary and secondary sources) to support a judgement.
 Pupils will reflect upon and evaluate issues relating to the changing relationship between the monarch and 'the people'.
 Pupils will investigate the changing nature of the term 'people' and consider the definition of what groups this refers to.
+Pupils will place important events in chronological order.
 Pupils will practice the correct use of historical vocabulary.
 Pupils will practice their literacy skills in terms of constructing historical arguments in a paragraph structure.
 Pupils will learn to use their historical knowledge to create stories and narratives communicating about the past.
 Pupils will learn why different Historical interpretations occur and why different people have different points of view about the past.